swarnasmita/codecure-health-engine/README.md

 # codecure-health-engine
-# 🧠 CODECURE: The Road Not Taken
+# 🧠 CuraTrace AI: A Counterfactual Health Intelligence System
 ### An AI Engine for Alternate Health Outcomes

 ---